cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 These "spaces" are defined by using protobuf message types (from the imported files).
 [Observations][7] and [actions][8] will simply be instances of the appropriate type.

-Messages and feedback user data don't have a set type, they can be any type as long as the receiver can manage that type (i.e. the object received is an instance of `google.protobuf.Any` and the contained type should be checked against known types before handling).
+Messages and feedback user data don't have a set type, they can be any type of protobuf message as long as the receiver can manage that type (i.e. the object received is an instance of `google.protobuf.Any` and the contained type should be checked against known types before handling).
 The type is determined by the provided message from the originator.

 ### Trial Parameters